 - representation of a major telecom services provider in litigation to recover overcharges by multiple government entities for use of rights of way for telecom lines.

 Mr. Pierce takes an active role in addressing legal and business issues facing the greater Washington, D.C. community.
 He has served on numerous boards and assisted with various philanthropic fundraising activities.
 Most recently, Mr. Pierce joined the board of Washington 2024, the organization formed to promote Washington, D.C.’s bid to host the 2024 Summer Olympic and Paralympic Games.
 He is past president and a member of the board of trustees of the Legal Aid Society of the District of Columbia, serves on the U.S. District Court for the District of Columbia’s Advisory Committee on Pro Se Litigation and is a member of the D.C.
 Commission on Judicial Disabilities and Tenure.
-Mr. Pierce is chair-elect of the Greater Washington Board of Trade and a member of the Leadership Greater Washington Class of 2002.
+Mr. Pierce is chair of the Greater Washington Board of Trade and a member of the Leadership Greater Washington Class of 2002.

 Awards & Accolades